JmsChaf/FLIR-IMG-Extraction-JPG/README.md

 have the same name as there input, so NVL_IR_H000121511.IMG will produce NVL_IR_H000121511.jpg and two NVL_IR_H000121511.csv for the radience and metadata.
 These will be sorted into the sub directories 'meta', 'radience', and 'jpg'.

+~ Note ~
+This program is only Windows compatible.